MIDS-scaling-up/v2/week02/labs/README.md

 And verify you get a response.
 Logout of the jumpbox.

-The following setups up SSH tunneling from your workstation to your private system via your jumpbox:
+The following creates an SSH tunnel from your workstation to your private system via your jumpbox:

 ```
 ssh -L 8080:<privateIPofVM>:80 root@<pubicIPofJumpbox>
 ```

-From a local brower, open up http://localhost:8080 and you should see your containers welcome page.
+From a local browser, open up http://localhost:8080 and you should see your containers welcome page.

 Log out of your ssh session, pressing ctl+c to terminate tunneling.